50 Best Small Business Websites

 15. Shwood Eyewear

-Shywood Eyewear does a great job showing off their current collaboration products.
-An easily noticed feature of Shywood Eyewear we liked was how imagery tends to break up content.
+Shwood Eyewear does a great job showing off their current collaboration products.
+An easily noticed feature of Shwood Eyewear we liked was how imagery tends to break up content.
 Upon clicking on a product, information about that product can be found.
 We loved how within that information they included bullet points to keep things simple and organized.

 17. Rye Restaurant